 A. Encourage individual exploration

-B. Prioritize a consistent user experience
+B. Prioritise a consistent user experience

 C. Allow for compatibility with various hardware